patriciomase/web-performance-guide/README.md

 - **What do we do to fix:** We would fix this issue in different ways depending on the issue itself.
 	- If the problematic query can be optimized just do it.
 Try to avoid too many joins or subqueries.
 Analize the possibility of splitting the query and do a second iteration of simpler queries (for example bringing resources by id) to get the missing data.
 	- If we see lot of filtering in the query maybe it is time to analyze and propose to have a different service like `elasticsearch` in place to do fulfill that role.
 Elasticsearch is much more efficient to handle large sets of data and complex filters, freeing up our main database from heavy search queries.
-	- If the slowliness is not constant, it appears at certain time during the day check if it matches with user traffic spikes or with times when we run automatic processes that stress the db like a data ingestion.
+	- If the slowness is not constant, it appears at certain time during the day check if it matches with user traffic spikes or with times when we run automatic processes that stress the db like a data ingestion.
 If the DB instances are struggling at those moments consider to scale them up, split the work in lighter chunks or schedule stress processes during low traffic volume hours.
 	- If showing slightly outdated data is not an issue we can consider to add an in-memory cache layer like `redis` taking care of setting a TTL that makes sense for each case.
 This should reduce the number of times the app needs to query the db drastically.
 ---
  #### Symptom: Pages related with one specific resource (example: products) feel slow to load.
  All the site feels fluent but when accessing a product page there's a noticeable performance downgrade.
+We discover the three pages the client shared have something in common, they show available stock for products.
  - **Possible cause: Service used by the backend causing a delay**
 	 - In this example we mentioned pages related to products, where usually we'd have service in charge of stock and order management.
-If the mentioned service is slow to respond we could translate that extra time to the final user.
+If the mentioned service is slow to respond we could be translating that extra time to the final user experience.
  - **How do we confirm:**
 	 - Tools like `New Relic` or `Sentry` can give us insights about third party services response times and detect degradations.
 If they are not available we could try a more laborous in-house solution by logging a timestamp before and after the call to the service, including a transaction id to be able to identify and measure each transaction separately.
  - **How do we fix it:**